 - Reina Sofia, Madrid, 2004 and 2019/20

-- Center Pompidou, Paris, 2010
+- Center Pompidou, Paris, 2010 and 2024

 - House of World Cultures (HKW), Berlin, Floating Food 2011, Paris Calligrammes 2019